A VR DOCUMENTARY BY TIME & HISTORY

 The following animation illustrates the reduction in ice masses in recent years:

-The VR documentary ARCTIC MELTDOWN wants to raise awareness of the topic and is based on current knowledge from e.g. NASA, which has been observing the Arctic continuously since the late 1970s.
+ARCTIC MELTDOWN wants to raise awareness of the topic and visualizes e.g. current findings from NASA, which has continuously observed the Arctic since the late 1970s.

-But as a VR documentary, the project reaches far beyond the limits of simple knowledge transfer: the user becomes a visitor to the Svalbard Archipelago and can experience and see with their own eyes how much the world in the polar region has already changed.
+As a VR documentary, ARCTIC MELTDOWN reaches beyond the limits of simple knowledge transfer: the user becomes a visitor to the Svalbard Archipelago and can experience and see with his/her own eyes how much the world in the polar region has already changed.

-The virtual visitor can freely explore the island and comes across all kinds of examples of the consequences of climate change, which are explained directly on site.
+The virtual visitor can freely explore the island, coming across all kinds of examples of the consequences of climate change, which are explained directly on site.
 Even a helicopter trip over part of the archipelago is part of the VR experience.

 Experience history and current affairs up close: TIME & HISTORY is a new documentary series by NORD XR, in which history and documentaries are conveyed through immersive VR experiences.
 The VR documentaries FÜHRERBUNKER VR and ARCTIC MELTDOWN kick off the program.

 More information is available directly at TIME & HISTORY: